Sarigan: History

 Today, the island is a nature preserve, and in the mid-1990s, a project was launched to rid Sarigan of its population of feral animals; today, only a few cats remain.
 Sarigan has been proposed as a site for relocation of endangered birds from Guam and Saipan.

-On May 28, 2010, a submarine volcano 7 mi to the south erupted a brief cloud of steam and ash that briefly rose to 49000 ft and left a trail of pumice debris on the surface of the water.
+On May 28, 2010, a submarine volcano 7 mi to the south erupted a brief cloud of steam and ash that briefly rose to 49000 ft and left a trail of pumice debris on the surface of the waters of the Pacific Ocean.
 Sarigan was declared off-limits by the government of the Northern Mariana Islands after the eruption.

 Geography

 Sarigan is roughly triangular in shape, with a length of 2.7 km and a width of 2.5 km and an area of 4.5 sqkm.
 The island is the summit of a stratovolcano which rises to an altitude of 494 m above sea level at its highest peak.
 The volcano is topped by a caldera, 750 meters in diameter, with an ash cone and two lava domes, which produced lava flows which reached the coast.
 No eruptions have been recorded in the historical period, although a swarm of volcano-tectonic earthquakes took place here in the summer of 2005.

 Landing on Sarigan is difficult because perpendicular cliffs surround much of the island.
 It has many ravines and valleys with dense tropical vegetation, particularly on the northern side of the island.
 The stratovolcano is at the southern end of the island, and there is a plateau north of it with an elevation of 322 m and a width of .42 km.
 To the north of the plateau are steep, vegetation-covered slopes, which go down to the sea.

 The island's north-western coast is the most habitable, climbing from an elevation of 0 m to 61 m in 0.24 km and having a lot of vegetation.

 Approximately 12 km south of Sarigan is the South Sarigan Seamount, a submarine volcano with several peaks, with a maximum height of 184 m below sea level.
 It briefly erupted in May 2010 producing a plume of water vapor about 12 km high.